The one-word answer to this question is – yes. You can definitely create a website without going for paid hosting services.

 With that said, it pays to know which factors to consider while going hosting shopping.

-It’s also important to be knowledgeable of the steps and process to follow so you can stumble upon the right web host.
+It’s also important to know the steps and process to follow to stumble upon the right web host.

-With a view to helping all the first time hosting buyers and website owners out there, we’ve put together this guide for you.
+To help all the first-time hosting buyers and website owners out there, we’ve put together this guide for you.

 But, before we talk about what things to look for when selecting a free web hosting plan, let’s talk about the benefits of it –